 The Federal Bureau of Investigation (FBI) reports that in 2014 there were 5,858,496 larceny/theft crimes committed in the United States.
 The total indicates a downward trend of 2.7 percent when compared with statistics from 2013, and the rate has decreased 19.7 percent from 2005 to 2014.
 Larceny-theft was responsible for roughly 70.8 percent of property crimes, for an average loss of $941 per incident, or $6.5 billion total.
-In New York, there were 272,765 incidents of larceny-theft reported, or 1,381.4 per every 100,000 residents.
+In New York state, there were 272,765 incidents of larceny-theft reported, or 1,381.4 per every 100,000 residents.

 New York Law and Penalties for Theft